brianberns/CFR-Explained/Readme.md

 Without this change, we'd have a problem, since the number of possible deals in Kuhn Poker is even.
 Player 0 would always update on deals 0, 2, and 4, while Player 1 would always update on deals 1, 3, and 5.

-As with simple pruning, this optimization doesn't make much difference for a small game like Kuhn Poker, but can converge much more quickly for a large game.
-(As measured by elapsed time, not number of iterations.)
+As with simple pruning, this optimization doesn't make much difference for a small game like Kuhn Poker, but can converge more quickly for a large game (as measured by elapsed time, not number of iterations).

 ## Running the code